Step 1: Get in touch with us

 - If you have a topic for your thesis in mind or interest in a particular research area, get in touch with a researcher involved in this field.
 Our team or research topics can help you find the right person.
 Please prepare a short thesis description or proposal.

 - If you do not have any idea for a thesis topic, check open thesis topics and contact the respective advisor.

 - If you have any questions with regard to the procedure, please read the checklist for the thesis procedure provided by faculty 5 (please ignore the Corona process in red).

 Step 2: Write a thesis proposal

 10-7 months prior to thesis submission

-Step 3: Agree to the thesis conditions
+Step 3: Agree to thesis contract and conditions

 6 months prior to thesis submission

 Scientific progress depends on open access to information and data.
-Without it researchers would not be able to share knowledge broadly, to replicate findings from data, and to evolve scientific insight. in addition, our work is almost completely funded by German and European taxpayers and open access fosters the reuse of software and transfer of knowledge.
+Without it researchers would not be able to share knowledge broadly, to replicate findings from data, and to evolve scientific insight.
+In addition, our work is almost completely funded by German and European taxpayers and open access fosters the reuse of software and transfer of knowledge.
 For these reasons we openly publish our papers, data, and program code online so that everyone can access them.
 We expect our students to proceed likewise with their theses; in return, we assure to advise and support our students in the best possible way during their theses.

 - Step 3.1: Read through the Wikipedia article about academic dishonesty and make sure you understand everything.
 If you have any questions, ask your advisor.